 The Ontario 8848 RAT folding knife has the clean profile of classic EDC knives with a 3 ½” AUS 8 stainless steel blade that resists corrosion.
 It also features a molded nylon mesh handle that provides excellent grip, dual thumb studs and a compact closed length of just 5”.
-It’s the type of EDC knife that skirts the line between utility and survival tool and the overall build quality is such you may be passing this one down to your son someday.
+It’s the type of EDC knife that skirts the line between utility and survival gear and the overall build quality is such you may be passing this one down to your son someday.

 The look and feel of the 8848 is simple and well balanced, both visually and from a weight perspective.
 While the blade is a modest 3 ½” it feels like larger EDC knives when open.
 And speaking of opening the 8848 while not spring assisted nonetheless opens as smooth as silk and with a little practice you might even be able to perfect one-handed opening.
 The blade itself is flat ground and sh right out of the box.
 Also included is a 4 position pocket clip so you have plenty of options regarding how you carry it, including just slipping it in your pocket.
 EDC knives don’t get better.